php/php-gtk-src/README.md

 After unpacking the distribution or checking out the sources from the CVS, change into the base directory and do the following.

-First, run './buildconf' script that comes with PHP-GTK.
+First, run `./buildconf` script that comes with PHP-GTK.
 It will set up necessary files and create 'configure' script for you.
 Next, run './configure'.
 It will check that you have proper version of GTK+ and other files required for compilation and create the Makefile's.

-PHP-GTK supports extensions which can be configured via 'configure' script switches that you can see by running './configure --help'.
+PHP-GTK supports extensions which can be configured via 'configure' script switches that you can see by running `./configure --help'`

-Finally, run 'make' to compile the extension.
+Finally, run `make` to compile the extension.
 Some source files are generated from .defs files by the code generator.
 If you see messages like "Could not write...", that just means that certain GTK+ objects or features are not yet supported.
 If the compilation is successful, run 'make install' to install the